znly/rules_go/go/core.rst

 being compiled, or they may be fully qualified names of variables in another package.

-These mappings are collected up across the entire transitive dependancies of a binary.
+These mappings are collected up across the entire transitive dependencies of a binary.
 This means you can set a value using :param:`x_defs` in a ``go_library``, and any binary that links that library will be stamped with that value.
 You can also override stamp values from libraries using :param:`x_defs`